 Your former employer is usually required to pay you Statutory Redundancy Pay at a minimum if you’re made redundant (although some employers may choose to offer more than this).

-To qualify, you’ll need to have been working for your current employer for 2 years or more and be an employee.
+To qualify, you’ll need to have been working as an employee for your current employer for two years or more.
 Maximum redundancy pay depends on your age, but broadly you’ll receive:

 For the purposes of redundancy payouts, length of service is capped at 20 years.

-There’s also a weekly pay cap to consider.
-If you were made redundant on or after 6th April 2019, this stands at £525 and the maximum statutory redundancy pay you can get is £15,750.
-If you were made redundant before 6th April 2019, the amount you’ll receive will be less than this.
+If you were made redundant on or after 6 April 2025, your weekly pay is capped at £719, with a maximum statutory redundancy pay of £21,570.
+If you were made redundant before 6 April 2025, these amounts will be lower.

 It’s worth noting that you cannot claim any Statutory Redundancy pay if your employer offers to keep you on or your employer offers you suitable alternative work and you refuse this without just cause.